Brendan Clarke-Smith

 Brendan Clarke-Smith (born 17 August 1980) is a British former politician and teacher.
 A member of the Conservative Party, he served as the Member of Parliament (MP) for Bassetlaw from 2019 to 2024.

 Clarke-Smith served under Rishi Sunak as a deputy chairman of the Conservative Party from November 2023 to January 2024, under Liz Truss as Parliamentary Secretary for the Cabinet Office from September and October 2022, and under Boris Johnson as Parliamentary Private Secretary to the Minister without Portfolio and Minister of State from February 2022 to July 2022, and as Parliamentary Under-Secretary of State for Children and Families from July to September 2022.
+He currently sits on the advisory board of Great British PAC, a campaign group.

 Early life and career

 Clarke-Smith was born in Clifton, Nottingham, in 1980.
 He grew up on Clifton Grove, next to the Clifton council estate in Nottingham.
 He went to secondary school in East Leake, and was the first member of his family to go to university, studying politics at Nottingham Trent University and later gaining a PGCE in religious education.
 Clarke-Smith earned his MSc in European Studies at the University of Gothenburg in Sweden.
 He became a teacher at an international school in Romania.